ewache04/Shopping-Pattern-Detection/README.md

-Here’s an updated and detailed version of the `README.md` file based on your project's output:

----

 # Groceries Market Basket Analysis Using Association Rules

 This project applies market basket analysis techniques to the **Groceries dataset** to uncover associations between items frequently purchased together.
 Using the Apriori algorithm, association rules were generated and analyzed to provide actionable insights for optimizing product placement, promotions, and marketing strategies.